EASL Congress 2025 – Alcohol Related Harm Sessions

 Secretary General of Public Health and Equity, Ministry of Health of Spain

-Dr Carina Ferreira-Borges
+Carina Ferreira-Borges

 Regional Adviser for Alcohol, Illicit drugs and Prison health, WHO Regional Office for Europe